 If symptoms suggest acute bacterial sinusitis, antibiotic treatment is warranted.
 Bacterial sinusitis is not as common as viral sinusitis, but bacteria are responsible for most serious cases of sinusitis.

-The American Academy of Pediatrics recommends that doctors diagnose acute bacterial sinusitis when a child with an upper respiratory infection has:
+The American Academy of Pediatrics recommends that health care providers diagnose acute bacterial sinusitis when a child with an upper respiratory infection has:

 - Symptoms that last more than 10 days